-80. WGH reviewed the allocation of TCTF (\$29000USD) for WGH activities and usage (up to September) in 2024 shown in table 3.
+78. WGH reviewed the allocation of TCTF (\$29000USD) for WGH activities and usage (up to September) in 2024 shown in table 3.

-Item Projects Driver Budget Usage 1 Knowledge Sharing on Storm Surge Inundation Mapping USA 9000 (8000) 2 Improvement of Hydrological Data Quality Control System by Using AI technology ROK 0 3 Improvement of Flood Forecasting modelling by Using AI technology ROK 0 4 OSUFFIM Phase-II: Extension of OSUFFIM Application in TC Members China 5000 On-going 5 Impact Assessment of Climate Change on Water Resource Variability in TC Members China 5000 6 Flood Risk Mapping with Ground/Satellite Observation Data Japan 0 7 Flood resilience enhancement through Platform on Water Resilience and Disasters Japan 0 8 Training Course on Hydrological Monitoring and Flood Management for Developing Countries China 7000 On-going 9 Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III USA 0 10 Supporting hosting WGH 13 th working meeting in 2024 3000 On-going Total 29000
+Item Projects Driver Budget Usage 1 Knowledge Sharing on Storm Surge Inundation Mapping USA 9000 done 2 Improvement of Hydrological Data Quality Control System by Using AI technology ROK 0 3 Improvement of Flood Forecasting modelling by Using AI technology ROK 0 4 OSUFFIM Phase-II: Extension of OSUFFIM Application in TC Members China 5000 done 5 Impact Assessment of Climate Change on Water Resource Variability in TC Members China 5000 No used 6 Flood Risk Mapping with Ground/Satellite Observation Data Japan 0 7 Flood resilience enhancement through Platform on Water Resilience and Disasters Japan 0 8 Training Course on Hydrological Monitoring and Flood Management for Developing Countries China 7000 done 9 Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III USA 0 10 Supporting hosting WGH 13th working meeting in 2024 3000 done Total 29000

-Table 4 The summary o of TCTF Budget Request for 2024 Activities The summary of лтст Duugu nequest 101 2024 Activities
+Table 4 The summary of TCTF Budget Request for 2024 Activities

-- 81. The Participants expressed their highest appreciation to China; Japan; RO Korea; Guam, USA and other Members for their in-kind contribution in the year, and encouraged all Members continue their strong support. - 82.
+- 79. The Participants expressed their highest appreciation to China; Japan; RO Korea; Guam, USA and other Members for their in-kind contribution in the year, and encouraged all Members continue their strong support. - 80.
 Based on the discussion, WGH proposed the budget request of \$29,000USD for supporting its activities in 2024 shown in table 4.